manoj-lk-code/backuplift/README.md

 - You can find the example cronjob below.
 This runs midnight, you can customize the way you want.

-`0 0 * * *  bash /backuplift/profile.sh
+`0 0 * * *  bash /backuplift/profile.sh`

 ------------

-# That's all, Your backups now will run every day & stored in your hetzner.
+# That's all, Your backups now will run every day & stored in your storagebox.